-If your business has been certified and approved by the Department of Employment and Economic Development (DEED) as employment property in an enterprise zone, enter the credit that is being claimed directly by the partnership and not passed through to the partners.
+(DEED) as employment property in an enterprise zone, enter the credit that is being claimed directly by the S corporation and not passed through to the shareholders.

 For details about the zones, go to the DEED website at www.positivelyminnesota.com.